 - Not inflation linked

-- Not zero-coupon

 - Not callable

-• Not the On-the-Run bond for its associated benchmark tenor
+- Not the On-the-Run

 4.2 Zero-Coupon Swap Curve

 A zero-coupon swap curve, specified by currency, is necessary for the accurate pricing of fixed-to-floating rate bonds.
 The curve is used to establish a forward-looking expectation for the floating coupon payments which impact the pricing of fixed-to-float bonds.